-The capture area above indicates that in terms of the X-axis the width of 980mm.
+The capture area above indicates that the X-axis is 980mm.
 Considering the X coordinates this leads to a planer width of 1000mm.
-Thus the renderer may use this information to render the pictures in correct spatial place.
+Thus the renderer may use this information to render the pictures in the correct spatial place.

 Second, the capture area can be used to describe the spatial relationship between video captures.
 For example if we consider the above capture of Region A and add a capture for Region B below: